Why is a fire engine sent when I call an ambulance?

 How do I request a tour of a fire station?

-You may request a fire station tour for you or your group by contacting the Fire Marshal's Office Monday thru Friday 8:00am to 5:00pm at 361-485-3460.
+You may request a fire station tour for you or your group by submitting a Special Events Request Form - Education online.
 Please be aware that tours may be interrupted, delayed, or cancelled without notice due to emergency calls.

 What if I have a question about my ambulance bill?